withastro/contribute.docs.astro.build/src/content/docs/guides/writing-style.md

 ## Headings

-Do use headings to break up text into organized sections!
+Do use headings to break up text into organized sections.
+Headings are the foundation of page organization!
 Many readers prefer to skim, and your headings will show up in the sidebar / table of contents menu to help your readers navigate, and let them know they are on the correct page.

 #️⃣ New sections start at the `<h2>` level.
 The page title is an `<h1>` element.